Blog

 What Diseases Are Treated With IVIG?

 IVIG infusions treat various autoimmune, infectious, and idiopathic diseases.
-The list of diseases that IVIG therapy showed positive outcomes is continuously growing.
+The list of diseases in which IVIG therapy showed positive outcomes is continuously growing.
 Some conditions that necessitate IVIG treatment include:

 As a new patient to this treatment, you may have questions regarding what IVIG is and the possible side effects it may have.
-This quick guide discusses what to expect during your IVIG treatment and how to prepare for a comfortable infusion session.
+Below, we will discuss side effects, what to expect during your IVIG treatment, and how to prepare for a comfortable infusion session.

 Headache or Nausea